timchungdmd/reading-notes/class-01.md

 - To signify that the value is a string, enclose it in single quote marks.
 Number type is written without the single quote marks

 What is a Variable and why are they important in JavaScript?
-- Variable is a container that stores value, and it is decalred by starting with the <b>let<\b> keyword.
+- Variable is a container that stores value, and it is decalred by starting with the **let** keyword.
 Variable is important because it enables programs to be dynamic by allowing its values to change dynamically

 What is an HTML attribute?
 - Attributes contain extra information about the element that won't appear in the content